 National Research and Convening Partners

-The Environmental Initiative, National Black Growers Council, Supporters of Agricultural Research (SoAR) Foundation, Sustainable Food Lab, and Keystone Policy Center will manage work streams that include the following: refining payment terms to ensure they remain above costs; integrating productivity increases alongside climate-smart practices; supporting smaller producers and producers of color; refining livestock impact measurement tools; and prototyping a climate-smart certificate that can be sold in the private market.
+The Environmental Initiative, National Black Growers Council, and Sustainable Food Lab will manage work streams that include the following: refining payment terms to ensure they remain above costs; integrating productivity increases alongside climate-smart practices; supporting smaller producers and producers of color; refining livestock impact measurement tools; and prototyping a climate-smart certificate that can be sold in the private market.